-26. Information relating to the work of the Pensions Board (including any relevant minutes) is available to the public (with the exception of exempt matters) and will be published on the Administering Authority's website with the exception of when such information is confidential or exempt under Schedule 12A.

-- 27. Information detailing the Pensions Boards Terms of Reference shall be published on the Fund's website together with any vacancies as they arise. - 28.
+- 27. Information relating to the work of the Pension Board (including any relevant minutes) is available to the public (with the exception of exempt matters) and will be published on the Administering Authority's website with the exception of when such information is confidential or exempt under Schedule 12A. - 28.
+Information detailing the Pensions Board's terms of reference shall be published on the Fund's website together with the any vacancies as they arise. - 29.
 An agenda will be agreed prior to each meeting.
-The agenda and supporting papers will be issued at least five working days in advance of the meeting (except in matters of urgency). - 29.
-Draft minutes of each meeting (including actions and agreements) will be published following the meeting and be subject to formal agreement by the Board at their next meeting. - 30.
+The agenda and supporting papers will be issued at least five working days in advance of the meeting (except in matters of urgency). - 30.
+Draft minutes of each meeting (including actions and agreements) will be circulated to all Board members following the meeting and be subject to formal agreement by the Board at their next meeting. - 31.
 In accordance with regulations the Fund will publish information about the Board, this information will include: - The names of Board members and their contact details. - The representation of employers and members on the Board. - The role of the Board. - These Terms of Reference.